marcosoldati/helio-coordinate-converter/readme.rst

 Overview
 --------
 This Java library supports transformation between various Heliophysics coordinate systems.
-It builds on a flexible API such that new algorithms can be easily added.
+It builds on a flexible API such that new algorithms can be added easily.

 It comes with a couple of unit tests to verify the conversion.

-Most of this library has been ported from Sunpy: http://docs.sunpy.org/en/stable/code_ref/wcs.html.
+Most of this library has been ported from IDL and Sunpy: http://docs.sunpy.org/en/stable/code_ref/wcs.html.

 Sunpy's implementation is based on  Thompson (2006), A&A, 449, 791 http://dx.doi.org/10.1051/0004-6361:20054262
 PDF http://fits.gsfc.nasa.gov/wcs/coordinates.pdf